We unite and empower people affected by neurological challenges through a common passion for the outdoors. #outdoormindset

 Jill starting working in Yellowstone National Park during college at Michigan State to get out West (and out of Michigan) and then pulled a winter season in Steamboat after college.
 She loves to hike, run, backpack, skip, swim, and grill in the outdoors.
 Rock climbing and road biking are on the brink of new outdoor passions.
 Her connection to Outdoor Mindset stems from family members and friends who are like family members who have been affected by neuro challenges including brain cancer, epilepsy, brain tumors, and brain aneurysms.
 Oh yeah, and she loves cupcakes.

-After growing up in the Pacfic Northwest, Heather moved to Colorado after college.
-Following her passion for skiing, she now calls Breckenridge her home.
+After growing up in the Pacific Northwest, Heather moved to Colorado after college.
+Following her passion for skiing, she calls Breckenridge her home.
 After a close friend was diagnosed with a neurological challenge, she immediately wanted to help and support others throughout a combination of inspiration and adventure.
-She found Outdoor Mindset to be the perfect fit from it’s inception.
-When she is not planning events for a ski resort, Heather loves to play tennis, sail, ski and travel with her husband Brian and their daughter Hadley.
+She found Outdoor Mindset to be the perfect fit from its inception.
+When she is not designing ad campaigns, Heather loves to play tennis, sail, ski and travel with her husband Brian and their daughter Hadley.

 Adam was born and raised in Grand Haven, Michigan where he excelled at baseball throughout his life earning a scholarship to play at the collegiate level.
 After a knee injury ended his baseball career, he took a job in Yellowstone National Park where the outdoor experience filled the void that baseball had left.
 He found a sense of therapy in the outdoors and, after a few years of seasonal work in the park and Steamboat Ski Resort, decided to make Colorado his home in 2007.
 Adam spends his time fly fishing, backpacking, hiking, and snowboarding.
 His connection to Outdoor Mindset is derived from friends and family who have been diagnosed with neurological challenges.
 He is excited to share his passion for the outdoors and can't wait to see where this journey will take him!